Back

 Key Takeaway

-BNB Chain applications don’t fail because the chain stops.
+BNB Chain applications do not fail because the chain stops.

-They fail when BNB RPC infrastructure isn’t built to handle real-world conditions.
+They fail when BNB RPC infrastructure is not designed to handle real-world conditions.

 FAQs